“No pain, no gain” the saying goes.

 But it’s worth it.
 For a little bit of physical effort – probably not as much as you think – your bones will reap some serious gains, which we’ll get to in just a moment.

 And I get it!

 Working out can be time-consuming and expensive, especially if you join a gym and have to travel a ways to get there.

 But what if I told you that you could get your resistance exercises done from the comfort of your own home?

-And even if you don’t have a bunch of space, that’s okay too.
+Even if you don’t have a bunch of space.